Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Wire, Visa, Mastercard, USDT-TRC20, Capitalist

-Best for: Push-format-first campaigns across iGaming, dating, nutra
+Best for: Push-format-first campaigns across iGaming, dating, nutra at $1K-$30K monthly spend

-Not for: Pure popunder buyers — use Adsterra or adsy.tech instead
+Not for: Pure popunder buyers — use Adsterra or Adsy.tech instead, where the format is the first-class citizen rather than a secondary slot

-RichAds owns push the way PropellerAds owns popunder, possibly more so — their 63 push-format blog pages are the largest content footprint of any competitor in the format.
-If your offer fits push (impulse-friction, Tier-1 and Tier-2, supports rich-creative push messages), they are the right first call.
-Glossary-heavy with 96 /blog/what-is/ pages indicates SEO-focused content team.
+RichAds owns push the way PropellerAds owns popunder, possibly more so.
+Their 63 push-format blog pages are the largest content footprint of any competitor in the format, and the panel optimisation reflects the same priority — push is the first-class format, popunder and native are bolted on.
+For offers that fit push (impulse-friction, Tier-1 and Tier-2, rich-creative support), RichAds is the right first call.
+The 96 /blog/what-is/ pages indicate a SEO-focused content team rather than a sales-focused one.

-Not for: Tier-1-only campaigns where PropellerAds + Adsterra have deeper publisher relationships
+Not for: Tier-1-only campaigns where PropellerAds and Adsterra have deeper publisher relationships and broader AM coverage

-HilltopAds gets cited heavily by AI search engines (ChatGPT, Gemini, Perplexity, Google AI Mode) for popunder buyer-intent queries — see Phase 9 cite-share data.
-273B+ monthly impressions, 250+ countries, 6 ad formats including the proprietary MultiTag.
+HilltopAds gets cited heavily by AI search engines (ChatGPT, Gemini, Perplexity, Google AI Mode) for popunder buyer-intent queries — see Phase 9 cite-share data for the breakdown.
+273B-plus monthly impressions, 250-plus countries, six ad formats including the proprietary MultiTag unit.
 Hilltop Ads Ltd. in Brentford, UK.
-Weekly Net-7 payouts with $20 minimum is publisher-friendly.
+Weekly Net-7 payouts with a $20 minimum is publisher-friendly at the tier where Mobidea and Mondiad set the comparable floors.

 Best for: Beginners running mobile-CPI, pin-submit, dating SOI; affiliates wanting smartlink simplicity over manual offer-selection